 I am a fully accredited psychotherapeutic counsellor (MAHPP and UKCP) with almost twenty years experience as a counsellor and ten years as an inner city teacher.
 I set up my private counselling practice in Brighton in 2002.
 I am based in central Brighton, two minutes from Brighton station and close to Seven Dials.

 I trained as a Clinical Supervisor at The Gestalt Centre in London and I have been working with supervisees for several years, in a variety of settings.

 I offer supervision for both practising and trainee counsellors.
-Having also trained as a drug and alcohol addiction counsellor, I worked for CRI Counselling Service as a Clinical Supervisor.
+I worked for CRI Counselling Service, now Pavillions, as a Clinical Supervisor for counsellors.
 I also worked for Cruse Bereavement Care as a Clinical Supervisor.
 Currently I work at As You Are Centre (AYA) with a group of supervisees who are counselling a wide range of clients.

 “Nicky offered me a safe environment to talk about events in my life that were both violent and distressing and gave me the time I needed to come to terms with them with no pressure or judgement.
 Her remarkable acuity also helped me to iron out other issues that I’d chosen to ignore or had been ignorant of.”